 - Lost packages and complicated freight claims processes.
 Freight claims are almost inevitable, but again, they represent a problem with a viable freight claim solution through modern technology.

-The Customer Experience in Freight Management Depends on Clear, Concise, and Speedy Operations and Data
+Customer Experience in Freight Management Depends on Clear, Concise, Speedy Operations & Data

 - Use automated alerts to keep customers informed, and remember, clients, love real-time information about the location and status of their shipments.